sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Hand-Mounted.*** This weapon is affixed to your hand.
 You can do simple activities such as climbing a ladder while wielding this weapon, and you have advantage on saving throws made to resist being disarmed.
 You cannot use a hand that is wielding a hand-mounted weapon to do complex tasks like picking a pocket or using hacking tools.

 ***Heavy.*** This weapon is too large for Small creatures to use effectively.
 Small creatures have disadvantage on attack rolls with heavy weapons.
-If a heavy weapon has a Strength requirement (noted in parentheses), even Medium or larger creatures need a Strength score equal to or higher than the requirement to use the weapon effectively. creatures that donít meet the Strength requirement have disadvantage on attack rolls made with the weapon.
+If a heavy weapon has a Strength requirement (noted in parentheses), even Medium or larger creatures need a Strength score equal to or higher than the requirement to use the weapon effectively. creatures that don√≠t meet the Strength requirement have disadvantage on attack rolls made with the weapon.

 ***Indirect Fire***V***.*** This weapon property can only be applied to vehicle weapons.
 Otherwise known as artillery, indirect fire weapons rely partially on gravity to get their payload to the target by firing in an arc.
 They are often extremely damaging and frequently have ranges measured in miles, but are slow-firing and most accurate against targets that are either stationary or moving in an extremely predictable way.
 When targeting something such as a creature or vehicle that has moved in the last round, attacks with indirect fire weapons are made at disadvantage.
 However, a direct hit is seldom necessary as the most common payloads for these weapons deal area damage.